 In the Policies table's right column, use the drop-down to select the LogStream objects on which the left column's Policy will apply.
 (Remember that in v.
-2.4, the objects available for selection are specific Worker Groups, or a wildcard representing all Worker Groups.)
-For example:
+2.4,

 - Worker Group <id>

 - NewGroup2

 - default (Worker Group)

 - (all Worker Groups)